chinmaynema/chinmaynema.github.io/_posts/2020-07-19-One Day Trips from Bangalore.md

 <br>
 Sharing the rest of the places that I have not written about yet.
-Will keep linking the blog posts as I continue to write.
+Will keep linking the blog posts as I continue to write.<br>

 8. Nandi Hills
 9. Mysore